Build business processes with AI

-LLM systems that do real work — without becoming a money pit.
+I build AI-driven business processes, where LLM systems do real, repetitive work without becoming a money pit.

 Konstantin Borovik